webpack/webpack.js.org/content/guides/development.md

   }
 ```

-Now we can run `npm run server` from the command line and we will see our browser automatically loading up a new page (usually `localhost:8080`).
+Now we can run `npm start` from the command line and we will see our browser automatically loading up our page.
 If you now change any of the source files and save them, the web server will automatically reload after the code has been compiled.
 Give it a try!

 The `webpack-dev-server` comes with many configurable options.
 Head over to the [`documentation`](/configuration/dev-server) to learn more.

-T> Now that your server is working, you might want to give [`Hot Module Replacement`](/guides/hot-module-replacement) a try.
-It's a logical next step!
+T> Now that your server is working, you might want to give [`Hot Module Replacement`](/guides/hot-module-replacement) a try!

 ### Using webpack-dev-middleware

-W> This section is currently not working out of the box.
+?> This section is currently not working out of the box.

 ## Adjusting Your Text Editor